richardliuu/DeepSpaceFocus/README.md

 - Tracks Concentration and Graphs it using Matplotlib
 - Full application with automated notifications upon entering below a concentration score threshold

-# FocusGuard2.py Features

-- Tracks Concentration and Graphs it using Matplotlib
-- Does not include automated notifications

 # Includes Flowcharts of the sources